kiranmehtab/my-first-docker-app-pub/README.md

 # my-first-docker-app

 To containerize this app, follow these steps
-Make sure you are in my-first-docker-app folder on your system
+Make sure you are in my-first-docker-app-pub folder on your system

 docker build -t first-docker-app .